learning2hash/learning2hash.github.io/tutorial.md

 ---
 In this tutorial we explore a learning to hash model and compare its performance to Locality Sensitive Hashing (LSH).

-Specifically we will implement rgw [Graph Regularised Hashing (GRH)](https://sjmoran.github.io/pdfs/grh_ecir15.pdf) model of Moran and Lavrenko, a simple but empirically effective model for learning to hash.
+Specifically we will implement the [Graph Regularised Hashing (GRH)](https://learning2hash.github.io/publications/moran2015agraph/) model of Moran and Lavrenko, a simple but empirically effective supervised hashing model for learning to hash.
 The citation bibtex can be found [here](https://sjmoran.github.io/bib/grh.bib).

 The original Matlab code supplied by Moran and Lavrenko can be found [here](https://github.com/sjmoran/GRH).
 We will code up a version of the model in Python 3.
-This tutorial will train the model on the CIFAR-10 dataset and benchmark retrieval effectiveness against LSH (random projections) using the precision at 10 metric and semantic nearest neighbours.
+This tutorial will train the model on the CIFAR-10 dataset and benchmark the retrieval effectiveness against LSH (random projections) using the precision at 10 metric and semantic nearest neighbour evaluation.

 First step is to instantiate a virtual environment for Python3: